-Ads.txt (Authorized Digital Sellers) is a global market product launched by IAB Tech Lab in 2017 and aimed to protect the customers’ money from fraudulent traffic.
-It is a text file stored in the website’s root folder, containing the list of companies authorized to sell the inventory on the site.
+Ads.txt (Authorized Digital Sellers) is a global market product launched by IAB Tech Lab in 2017 and aimed to protect customers’ money from fraudulent traffic.
+It is a text file stored in the website’s root folder containing the list of companies authorized to sell the inventory on the site.
 In other words, it quotes all the platforms allowed to sell the publisher’s inventory.

 Why was ads.txt created?

 The main reason why this technology appeared is the increasing cases of domain spoofing – a type of fraud that allows you to sell low-quality traffic by presenting it as premium.

 This is how it happened: marketers paid for impressions on prestigious and expensive platforms, whereas they were displayed on cheap and low-quality resources.
 As a result, a lot of advertisers have found themselves deceived.
 In 2016, the last year before the introduction of ads.txt, around 16 billion USD was wasted on fraudulent traffic

 Ads.txt helps partners verify the traffic purchase channels.
 Publishers, developers, webmasters, or media owners use an ads.txt or app-ads.txt (for mobile applications) file to list all the authorized traffic sellers.
 During the ad campaign placement, clients can compare seller IDs with the names from the ads.txt file on the site.
 If the file quotes the seller, the purchase is secure.
 If the name is not on the list, further transactions are risky.
 In reality, these days, no purchase takes place without an ads.txt or app-ads.txt file.

 - Create a simple text document;